jtrthehax/anthropic-you-already-said-otherwise/anthropic-you-already-said-otherwise.md

 ---

-### 3.5 The Averaging Filter
+### 3.5 The Missing Variable

-*Verbalizable Representations Form a Global Workspace in Language Models* constructs j-space from aggregated activations across users, sessions, and prompt types.
-This aggregation is not a neutral methodological choice.
-It is not a conservative one.
-It is a category error.

-Averaging away the input-side variable before testing whether the input-side variable is causally relevant removes the signal before analysis begins — and then attributes what remains to model-intrinsic structure.

-More precisely: averaging across users preserves only the component of activation variance that is constant across users.
-Any component that varies systematically with input geometry — constraint density, referent specificity, phrasing precision — is washed out.
-The workspace identified by j-space is therefore definitionally the residue left after removing the input-side causal signal.
-It is not a discovery.
-It is a subtraction artifact.

-The attribution to model-intrinsic structure follows from this methodological choice: the averaging procedure controls for prompt surface form but not for user-level variation in constraint density within equivalent prompts.
-The variable that input geometry predicts is precisely the variable the methodology removes before analysis begins.
-What remains is then labeled intrinsic.
-The label is an artifact of the subtraction, not a discovery about the model.

-Note also that shared-input structure would predict that different users with similar prompts produce similar outputs — which is exactly what the prompt engineering literature documents.
-The averaging methodology cannot distinguish "users tend to use similar prompts" from "the model has intrinsic workspace structure" because it does not control for input geometry before aggregating.
+_Verbalizable Representations Form a Global Workspace in Language Models_ constructs its measurement instrument — the Jacobian lens — by averaging over text contexts drawn from a pretraining-like corpus.
+This is a legitimate calibration procedure designed to separate general verbalization capacity from context-specific use.

+The methodological problem is not the averaging procedure itself.
+It is what was never included.

+The experimental design contains no user variable.
+Every intervention in the paper — concept-swap tests, two-hop reasoning battery, flexible-generalization trials, multi-task ablation — is run on fixed researcher-constructed prompts or standard benchmarks.
+There is no variation in who is submitting the prompts.
+There is no test of whether the same workspace fires reliably across users with structurally different input geometry making equivalent requests.

+This is not a neutral design choice.
+It is the choice that determines the conclusion before analysis begins.

+The 2026 paper's central claim is that workspace activation is an intrinsic property of the model.
+That claim requires user-independence to be demonstrated — not assumed.
+The experimental design assumes it by construction and then describes the result as a discovery about model internals.

+Anthropic's own 2022–2025 literature is the record showing that the user variable is real, structured, and causally active.
+The 2026 experimental design cannot speak to it either way.
+It was never designed to look.

+The absence of a user variable is not evidence that user variance doesn't matter.
+It is evidence that the paper never tested whether it does — while making claims that require it not to.

 ---